-- 1. Students are assigned faculty advisors after admission to the major.
-Advisee-advisor assignments are posted on the student's BSU portal and listed at the top of the Interactive Degree Audit Report (DARS).
-The student service coordinator will be available to assist with advising during the summer months. - 2.
-Advisees may request an advisor change at any time by completing the written request form provided by advising@bemidjistate.edu. - 3.
-The faculty advising role focuses on assisting the student with academic advising.
+- 1. All BSU students have a faculty and staff advisor.
+The student services coordinator will serve as the primary advisor until the student is accepted to the Pre-licensure track.
+The faculty advisor will then be their primary advisor. - 2.
+Advisees may request an advisor change at any time by contacting advising@bemidjistate.edu. - 3.
+The advising role focuses on assisting the student with academic advising.
 Students are encouraged to meet with advisors for academic planning and registration.
 It is the student's responsibility to initiate meetings with the advisor.
 It is the advisor's responsibility to lend support and guidance as requested.
 It is ultimately the student's responsibility to know and meet the program requirements. - 4.
-Other university support services are available through referral and provide information concerning resources to students.

-- 5. Students are required to meet the BSU Core Curriculum requirements (see the BSU Undergraduate Catalog) in order to graduate, or they may transfer in an AA degree or complete the Minnesota Transfer Curriculum through another educational institution.
+Other university support services are available through referral and provide information concerning resources to students. - 5.
+Students are required to meet the BSU Core Curriculum requirements (see the BSU Undergraduate Catalog) in order to graduate, or they may transfer in an AA degree or complete the Minnesota Transfer Curriculum through another educational institution.
 The core curriculum requirements are very specific.
-Therefore, students should be sure to only select classes that are listed as options for the applicable goal areas. - 6.
-The course and credit requirements for the nursing major are described in the BSU Undergraduate Catalog.
+Therefore, students should be sure to only select classes that are listed as options for the applicable goal areas.

+- 6. The course and credit requirements for the nursing major are described in the BSU Undergraduate Catalog.
 It is the student's responsibility to read the Catalog and be familiar with all the requirements. - 7.
 Graduation requirements may be found at the BSU Records and Registration website.

-Reviewed 5/20, 5/21, 5/22, 4/23 Revised 4/24
+Reviewed 5/20, 5/21, 5/22, 4/23